top of page

 If you are at all vulnerable to outside valuations of your self-worth, social media can cause you to wobble a lot.

-Likes, followers, being friended and unfriended, positive and negative comments may all impact our feelings of self-worth.
+Likes, followers, being friended and unfriended, and positive and negative comments may all impact our feelings of self-worth.

 It takes a lot of inner strength and core values to counteract this effect.
+Low self-worth, of course, is one of the major symptoms of depression.

 It is easy to forget that social media isn’t an accurate portrayal of the real world.

-They are, instead, a gallery of photo shopped selfies.
+They are, instead, a gallery of photoshopped selfies.
 A series of self-promoting commercials.
-Think of Facebook as a store front where we try to sell ourselves.
+Think of Facebook as a storefront where we try to sell ourselves.

-But those are not real connections
+But those are not real connections.

 Luckily, real life is still available, everywhere around you.
 The more real connections you make, the easier it is to distinguish between genuine contact and self-promotion.